 Upon arrival, one of our technicians will take you back to start the pre-procedure set up.

 Once in the surgical suite, a few numbing drops are used on the eyes and the eyes are cleaned.
 You’ll lay back on a pillow and a lid holder is used so you don’t have to worry about blinking.
 From there, the flap will be created using the Ziemer laser, which is the fastest and most precise laser in the country.

-The flap will then be lifted.
 Next, a laser that has been pre-programmed with your custom treatment is used to reshape your cornea.
-You don’t have to worry about whether you move your eye as the laser has a very refined pupil tracking system that can follow any tiny movement you might make.
+You don’t have to worry about any eye movement during this procedure as the laser has a very refined pupil tracking system that can follow any tiny movement you might make.

 The flap is then gently placed back in position.
 A few drops are then administered and you are all done!
 The entire procedure usually takes less than 10-15 minutes.

 You will wear protective glasses for the remainder of the day and your vision starts to improve in hours!
 Most patients are able to resume their normal routine and activities the day after their procedure.

 *Please do not include personal identifying information such as your birth date, or personal medical information in any emails you send to us.